Ghifari160/ghifari160/README.md

 Hi!
 I'm Ghifari ([he/him](https://pronoun.is/he/him))!

+I've been coding for as long as I remember.
+In my free time, I enjoy coding tools that will help me build more tools.
+In other words, _I code stuff so that I can easily code more stuff._
+The [portfolio](#portfolio) section below lists a few of my projects.

+When I'm not coding or reading, I like to play video games with friends.
 I love playing story-driven games and sandbox games.
 Space sims are my guilty pleasure.

-I've been coding for as long as I remember.
-I enjoy coding tools that will help me build more tools.
-The [portfolio](#portfolio) section bellow lists a few of my projects.

-I can code in a growing number of languages:
+I can code in a growing number of languages including the ones listed below:

 - C#
 - C